 - The percentage of the discount can be misleading.
 You might have noticed that insurers offer discounts "up to" a certain percent.
 Discount percentages vary by state.

 - Discounts may only apply to certain coverages, not your entire bill.
 Discounts for air bags or seat belts might only apply to your medical payments or your personal injury protection.
-Anti-theft device discounts might only apply to comprehensive coverage.
+Anti-theft device discounts might only apply to comprehensive insurance.
 Anti-lock brake discounts might only apply to collision coverage.